open-wc/open-wc/packages/import-maps-generate/README.md

 ### Deletes

-You can apply deletions to the generated importmap by adding a `deletes` property to your package.json:
+You can apply deletions to the generated import map by adding a `deletes` property to your package.json:

 `package.json`:
 ```json